mrcodepanda/n8n-nodes-firestore-trigger/tests/docs/README.md

 # Firestore Trigger Node Tests

-This directory contains tests for the n8n Firestore Trigger node.
+This directory contains tests and test documentation for the n8n Firestore Trigger node.

 ## Test Status